amx109/balaurCNC/README.md

 #Pricing

+30mm t-slot alu extrusion 1N 		- £7.97 per m - http://www.valuframe.co.uk/Series-6-Aluminium-Profiles.html
-30mm t-slot alu extrusion 2N 90		- £7.97 per m - http://www.valuframe.co.uk/Series-8X30-Aluminium-Profiles.html
+30mm t-slot alu extrusion   		- £7.97 per m - http://www.valuframe.co.uk/Series-6-Aluminium-Profiles.html
-20mm x 40mm v-slot alu extrusion	- £8.13 per m
+30mm t-slot alu extrusion   		- £7.97 per m - http://aluminium-profile.co.uk

 #print quality
 I have come to realise that you get better prints if you do the outlines at the same speed as the infill and looking back I think that is what I have seen commercial machines do